1. STATEMENT OF POLICY

-Where MAG requires special category personal data, explicit consent will be requested as the lawful basis for processing the personal data.
+Where MAG requires special category personal data, explicit consent is requested as the lawful basis for processing the personal data.

 Automated Decision Making

-MAG will, through appropriate management and the use of appropriate controls adhere to the following in regard to its use of personal data and special category personal data;
+Through appropriate management and the use of appropriate controls, MAG adheres to the following about the use of personal data and special category personal data:

 These rights include:

-- Data sharing and processing is carried out under an appropriate written agreement, setting out the scope and limits of the sharing.
-Any disclosure of personal data will be in compliance with approved procedures.
+· Data sharing and processing is carried out under an appropriate written agreement, setting out the scope and limits of the sharing.
+Any disclosure of personal data compliance with approved procedures.

-- All employees are to be made fully aware of this policy and their duties and responsibilities under it.
-All employees will take steps to ensure that personal data is kept secure at all times against unauthorised or unlawful loss or disclosure.
+· All employees are to be made fully aware of this policy and their duties and responsibilities under it.
+All employees take steps to ensure that personal data is always kept secure against unauthorised or unlawful loss or disclosure.